Dispatcher: httpdispatch (standalone)

 The standalone GAS is for development only; provided to simplify your development setup and configuration.
 For deployment and production systems, you must include a web server.

-The GAS is configured through the GAS configuration file (as.xcf).
-This configuration file can be the default configuration file ($FGLASDIR/etc/as.xcf) or a custom configuration file that is specified when the Genero Application Server is started.
+The Genero Application Server is set up using the GAS configuration file (as.xcf).
+This file can either be the default configuration file ($FGLASDIR/etc/as.xcf) or a custom one that you specify when starting the Genero Application Server.

-The standalone dispatcher can run either in HTTP or in HTTPS.
-For HTTPS use, there are options to
+The standalone dispatcher can operate in either HTTP or HTTPS mode.
+If you want to use HTTPS, you

 options.
-For testing purposes, you can use a self-signed certificate instead of a Certificate
+For testing, you can use a self-signed certificate instead of

-The standalone dispatcher can be started at the command line using the following commands:
+You can start the standalone dispatcher from the command line by using the following commands:

 httpdispatch